kroxylicious/kroxylicious.github.io/quickstarts/develop.markdown

 #### Prerequisites

-To start developing your own custom filters for Kroxylicious, you will need to install **both** [JDK 17](https://openjdk.org/projects/jdk/17/) and [JDK 21](https://openjdk.org/projects/jdk/21/).
+To start developing your own custom filters for Kroxylicious, you will need to install [JDK 21](https://openjdk.org/projects/jdk/21/).
-This is because the integration tests require newer language features that aren't available in JDK 17.
-Alternatively, you can exclude the `integrationtests` module when you build to avoid needing to install JDK 21.

 You'll also need to install the [Apache Maven CLI](https://maven.apache.org/index.html) and one of either [Podman](https://podman.io/docs/installation) or [Docker](https://docs.docker.com/install/) (Note that if you are using Podman, you may encounter issues with the integration tests.
 There are instructions [here](https://github.com/kroxylicious/kroxylicious/blob/main/DEV_GUIDE.md#running-integration-tests-on-podman) to resolve this).